akbarmridho/seleksi-sister/fotosop/README.md

 - Saturation -> convert RGB to HSL, then multiply saturation value by `1 + s` where s is the saturation additional value, then convert it back to RGB.
 - Blur -> use gaussian blur with radius 5 and sigma 2.
+- Edge detection -> use sobel operator with horizontal and vertical filter

 ## Specification and Bonus Checkbox